Martin-Pitt/NexiiText5/README.md

 - Blockquotes - `> Blockquote`
 - Lists - `[text](link)`

-The renderer and font doesnt currently support actual bold, italic or interactive links however and there are no default styles setup.
+Currently the renderer/font does not have actual **bold**, _italic_ or [interactive links](https://example.com).
-So you are free to style the markdown as you wish from the available styling options.
+So you are free to style the markdown as you wish from the available styling options to give your own meaning to them, usually some color for bold/italic and font sizes for headings.

 ### Styles